TeamTomodachi/GakkoServices/GakkoServices.Microservices.ProfileService/README.md

 accounts as defined in the AuthServer.
 Profiles contain a user's Pokemon Go information.

+## Docker

+The ProfileService is inaccessible from the internet.
+Requests for data must go through the message queue.
+This means that it has no access to traefik via the `traefik` network, but is on the `internal` network, which also has RabbitMQ.
+It also has access to the ProfileServiceDB container.

+# Configuration

 ## Required Files

 The following files must exist in this directory: